Running Rocket City - Part 2: The Process

 While this could have been the end of the blog post, it’s not.
 If you’ve kept up with any of my blog posts, you know I don’t do quick updates.
 You’ll need to keep reading to get to reason #22.

-On Monday morning, I woke up and, to my surprise, the pain wasn’t worse.
+On Monday morning, I woke up and to my surprise, the pain wasn’t worse.
 It still hurt like heck when I sneezed or sat in a semi‑reclined position, but it wasn’t worse.
 When I broke my pinky toe, that sucker woke me up multiple times and was 10x worse the next day – I was pretty sure I didn’t have a fracture, but I also knew a fracture would mean no training and no race.
 I knew I had to go about my injury the right way.
 I would tell any patient who had the same mechanism of injury to go see a non‑surgical sports medicine doctor as soon as possible.

 PSA: I recommend seeing a non‑surgical sports medicine doctor to anyone dealing with an acute sports injury.
 First, they are excellent diagnosticians.
-Second, they won’t tell you to stop what you’re doing or training for unless it’s detrimental to your health.
+Second, they won’t tell you to stop what you’re doing or training for, unless it’s detrimental to your health.
 They often help you figure out the exact diagnosis then they help you navigate the path back to recovery with conservative treatment options.

 But thanks to the fall, I have a fresh perspective.
 I’m choosing to consciously do something each day to improve myself, even when it’s hard—to take small, obedient steps toward my goal and trust the process.
-And that brings me to my 22nd reason not to run a marathon:
+The fall also refreshed my gratitude for running.
+It's a gift to be able to train for a marathon when you have two small children and a growing business.
+I have a village of family and friends supporting me in this process and I am so grateful for each and every one of them, especially Claire.

 22. Don’t run a marathon if you’re looking for the path of least resistance.